ericclemmons/unique-selector/README.md

 // Optional Options
 options = {
-    // Array of selector types based on which the unique selector will be generate selectorTypes : [ 'ID', 'Class', 'Tag', 'NthChild' ] }
+    // Array of selector types based on which the unique selector will generate selectorTypes : [ 'ID', 'Class', 'Tag', 'NthChild' ] }